Site

 REQUIREMENT if the breeder is an ARC member.

-FIFTH all pups should be no less then 7
+all pups should be no

 weeks old when purchased, preferably